Are there opportunities to get involved with NSCFPD?

 - Be willing to respond to emergency calls that can involve a significant and unplanned commitment of time.

 - Be willing to be a part of a team doing incredibly rewarding work for your community.

 Rewards: The satisfaction that comes from helping friends and neighbors, when help is needed most…and blowing the siren.

-If you are interested in joining the NSCFPD or would like to learn more about it, please feel free to talk to any current company member, or call Captain Shelley Spear at the South Station at (707) 785-2648.
+If you are interested in joining the NSCFPD or would like to learn more about it, please feel free to talk to any current company member, or call Captain Red Miller at the South Station at (707) 785-2648.